hasibzunair/uniformizing-3D/README.md

 This code is part of the supplementary materials for our paper titled *Uniformizing Techniques to Process CT scans with 3D CNNs for Tuberculosis Prediction* accepted for publication in MICCAI 2020 workshop on Predictive Intelligence in Medicine.

+Paper will be added soon after camera ready submission!

 ## Abstract